-A Peek Into A Future Dominated By Computers And Robotics
+A Future Dominated By Computers/Robotics

 This new perspective of the mind opens up worlds of possibilities.
 The basic insight in this website is that the mind is primarily a pattern recognition machine, with mechanical and algorithmic processes.
 So, it is obvious that, one day, computers will be able to mimic the mind.
 The logical outcome of that possibility is that robotics and automation will largely take over life.
 What kind of world will that be?

 This page was last updated on 21-Jul-2016

 For Aspiring Authors